mangelroman/CarND-Vehicle-Detection/writeup_template.md

 - Orientations (8): bigger orientations did not lead to significant accuracy improvement
 - Pixels per cell (8x8): smaller values did not lead to significant accuracy improvement
 - Cells per block (2x2): smaller values did not lead to significant accuracy improvement
-- Color space (HSV): notably better accuracy than RGB, and same accuracy as recommended YCrCb
+- Color space (YCrCb): notably better accuracy than RGB, and similar accuracy as YUV and HSV.
 - Color channels (ALL): all color channels was clearly the winner in terms of accuracy over selecting any other single channel

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).